 The backlash didn't deter Jarvis.
 She enlisted the help of organizations like the World’s Sunday School Association, and the holiday sailed through Congress with little opposition in 1914.

 The floral industry wisely supported Jarvis’s Mother’s Day movement.
 She accepted their donations and spoke at their conventions.
-With each subsequent Mother’s Day, the wearing of carnations became a must-have item.
+With each subsequent Mother’s Day, the wearing of carnations became a tradition.
 Florists across the country quickly sold out of white carnations around Mother’s Day; newspapers reported stories of carnation hoarding and profiteering.
 The floral industry later came up with an idea to diversify sales by promoting the practice of wearing red or bright flowers in honor of living mothers, and white flowers for deceased moms.

 Jarvis soon soured on the commercial interests associated with the day.
 She wanted Mother’s Day “to be a day of sentiment, not profit.”
 Beginning around 1920, she urged people to stop buying flowers and other gifts for their mothers, and she turned against her former commercial supporters.
 She referred to the florists, greeting card manufacturers, and the confectionery industry as “charlatans, bandits, pirates, racketeers, kidnappers, and termites that would undermine with their greed one of the finest, noblest, and truest movements and celebrations.”